Revisiting particle circular orbits as probes of black hole phase transitions: Examples: -dimensional charged AdS black holes

-The same conclusion holds for $T<T_c$.
-Along both the small--black--hole and large--black--hole stable branches, one still has $\dd P/\dd r_h<0$, and the leading-order behavior as $r_h\to0^+$ remains identical to the $T\ge T_c$ case above.
-The only difference is that for $T<T_c$ an intermediate spinodal (unstable) branch appears, on which $\dd P/\dd r_h>0$.
-Across this segment, the sign of $\delta$ may reverse, thereby altering the local monotonicity of $r_{\mathrm{isco}}(r_h)$.
-In all cases, however, under the isothermal constraint $r_{\mathrm{isco}}(r_h)$ is globally non-monotonic.
+The same conclusion holds for $T_0<T_c$.
+Along both the small black hole and large black hole stable branches, one still has $\dd P/\dd r_h<0$, and the leading-order behavior as $r_h\to0^+$ remains identical to the $T_0\ge T_c$ case above.
+The only difference is that for $T_0<T_c$ an intermediate spinodal (unstable) branch appears, on which $\dd P/\dd r_h>0$.
+Along this segment $\delta$ could, in principle, change sign.
+However, we consider this possibility to be extremely unlikely.
+In addition, this unstable branch is dynamically skipped by the first-order phase transition, so it can be safely ignored.
+In any case, viewed globally, $r_{\rm isco}(r_h)$ is necessarily nonmonotonic for every fixed $T_0$.
+These results again confirm our previous analysis that $r_{\rm isco}(r_h)$ can indeed exhibit nonmonotonic behavior.